Domestic violence deaths in the state of Arizona have stayed consistent over the years,

 of a school waiting for her daughter, and when Amanda Blaies-Rianldi was

 shot and killed by her abusive husband.
-The Sojourner Center, a domestic
+The Sojourner Center -- a women's

 Connie Phillips, the Sojourner Center’s director, not only assesses

-the necessary security measures that need to be taken at the center at
+the security measures that need to be taken at the center upon intake,

-means of coping with abuse from day to day.
+as a means of coping daily with their abuse.
 If an abuser has a gun, he

 does not even need to point it at her to intimidate her.
 It is a tool